-In early 1979, I left the ABC cinema in South Woodford thrilled to bits.
-I’d watched an American movie called The Warriors in which a gang must return to their base in Coney Island having been wrongly framed for a murder.
+One evening in 1979 aged sixteen, I left the ABC cinema in South Woodford, north east London, thrilled to bits.
+I’d seen an incredible American movie called The Warriors in which a gang by that name must race back to their base in Coney Island having been wrongly framed for a murder.
 Every other gang in New York is after them.
-It’s the ultimate chase nightmare and at the time, freaked us out.
+Their lives are literally on the line It’s the ultimate chase nightmare!

 In the US, real gangs went to the cinemas cheering on particular fictional gangs on screen they’d decided to root for.
 There was a real fear that the movie would spark off gang warfare in the country’s already fragile cities.
 You have to remember that at the time, New York had gone financially bust and large parts of the inner suburbs were a wasteland.

 The Warriors has been rightly reappraised in recent years as a great cult movie.
 Directed by Walter Hill who viewed the movie as more fantasy than reality.
 The dialogue and scenes were deliberately cartoonish, which seems to have irritated some critics.
 The gangs all had very distinctive personalities with the ultra-cool Gramercy Riffs; The Baseball Furies with Clockwork Orange style makeup and the requisite bats; the all-female Lizzies who seduce then turn on the Warriors and a whole load of other street fighting combos.

 But it never became goofy or throwaway.
 You seriously felt for The Warriors – wronged and misunderstood, engaged in dangerous odyssey to get back home.
 And their destination is hardly on the other side of the planet.
 It’s a few stops down the subway line.
 But just traveling that distance with the entire underclass of the city out to kill them is a big deal.